A/B testing 101: A quick-start guide to conversion rate optimization (CRO)

 You could then tally the orders for each headline and determine which headline brought you the most.

-The split-testing software lets you carry out tests like this, although such tests often take several weeks to finish.
+The A/B testing software lets you carry out tests like this, although such tests often take several weeks to finish.

 Multivariate testing, however, allows you to carry out many such tests concurrently!